Contrary to popular belief, few parasites and diseases of insectivorous bats (those bats that eat only insects) pose any threat to human health.

 Ectoparasites (Bat bugs)

-Ectoparasites, primarily bat bugs (Cimicidae), that live on bats only try to bite people if there are no bats to feed on (i.e., AFTER control measures to eliminate bats have been taken).
+Ectoparasites, primarily bat bugs (Cimicidae), that live on bats only try to bite people if there are no bats to feed on (for example, AFTER control measures to eliminate bats have been taken).

 Bat bugs rarely feed on humans in Alberta and, while an annoyance, they are not considered dangerous since they are not known to transmit any diseases.